prashant7july/10USD-Docker-Analogy/redis/Dockerfile/Redis with Cluster/README.md

 a9e429a1c67d1ef79894d39b9677dc01baa78900 127.0.0.1:7001 master - 0 1517475910190 2 connected 5461-10922
 61977136fbf3009707c8b9d3fff058781fb5c47c 172.17.0.2:7000 myself,master - 0 0 1 connected 0-5460
 29a734fd790db093814773e12600f2c9eee2035b 172.17.0.2:7002 master - 0 1517475910693 3 connected 10923-16383
-abc@abc-To-be-filled-by-O-E-M:~$
 ```

 #### 5: Assign Slaves to masters.
 Note that we had assigned slots to 7000, 7001, 7002, and plan to make the other nodes as their slaves.
 Slaves are assigned using **cluster replicate** command as described here.
-The syntax of the command is
-"redis-cli -c -p <port_of_slave> cluster replicate <node_id_of_its_master>"
-To find the node id of masters, we can use "cluster nodes" command and note the ids corresponding to ports 7000, 7001, 7002.
+The syntax of the command is **redis-cli -c -p <port_of_slave> cluster replicate <node_id_of_its_master>** To find the node id of masters, we can use "cluster nodes" command and note the ids corresponding to ports 7000, 7001, 7002.

 ```
 $ redis-cli -c -p 7003 cluster replicate 61977136fbf3009707c8b9d3fff058781fb5c47c